ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/data-subscriptions/creation/examples.python.markdown

 {PANEL: Create subscription - filter documents}

-Here we create a subscription for documents from the Orders collection where the total order revenue is greater than 100.
+Here we create a subscription for documents from the _Orders_ collection where the total order revenue is greater than 100.
-Only documents that match this criteria will be sent from the server to a client connected to this subscription.
+Only documents that match this condition will be sent from the server to a client connected to this subscription.

 {CODE:python create_filter_only_RQL@ClientApi\DataSubscriptions\DataSubscriptions.py /}